kangkelidis/robot-assisted-evacuation/README.md

 ## Installation (~10 minutes)

-To use SARA-ESP, you'll need to have Docker installed on your machine. <br>
+To use this tool, you'll need to have Docker installed on your machine. <br>
 Follow the instructions on the <a href="https://docs.docker.com/get-docker/" target="_blank">Get Docker</a> | <a href="https://docs.docker.com/" target="_blank">Docker Docs</a> website to install Docker.

 <details>